6 Video Marketing Tips for Financial Advisors: Why Video Marketing Is So Powerful

-These are most commonly used to illustrate common pain points your product or service can solve to better position your brand as a no-brainer choice for the viewer.
+To include whiteboard videos in your marketing strategy, use them to illustrate common pain points your product or service can solve to better position your brand as a no-brainer choice for viewers.

-In the past few years, whiteboard videos have been exploding in popularity and have become increasingly accessible for businesses to use due to the appearance of dedicated whiteboard video services.
-Your business no longer needs an in-house artist to create videos in this unique format.
+In the past few years, whiteboard videos have exploded in popularity, and they’ve become increasingly accessible for businesses to use because of the appearance of dedicated whiteboard video services.

 The drawback of video marketing for business is the often exorbitant cost associated with creating high-quality video content.
 However, whiteboard videos are surprisingly cost-effective compared to their traditional video counterpart.

-You can expect to pay most services on a per-minute basis, and because it is animation, it’s much easier to plan exactly what you want to be included.
+You can expect to pay most services on a per-minute basis — and because it’s animation, it’s much easier to plan exactly what you want to include.
 This means you can streamline your script down to the bare essentials to reduce costs to a minimum.

-When working with a business specializing in whiteboard animation videos, your work becomes incredibly simple.
+When you work with a business that specializes in whiteboard animation videos, your work becomes incredibly simple.